Changissnz/nu_merchant_principal/README.md

 send back an "imaginary" reflection of $B$ to it, $A$ complies.
 Then $I$ sends this "imaginary" value to the mocking agent $M$.
 $M$ mocks the reflection of agent $B$, sends the mocking to $C$, and $C$ activates the black box.
-The black box, in this automata, could have only been activated by $B$'s authorization through the intermediary $C$.
+The black box, in this automaton, could have only been activated by $B$'s authorization through the intermediary $C$.
 Although $B$ cut connection to the intermediary, with the goal of eliminating any chance of activating